Suresh2Koushik/Suresh2Koushik/README.md

 - 🌱 I’m currently learning MERN and brushing up the programming

-- ❓ Ask me about anything related to ML, Cyber security ,MERN stack and related technologies
+- ❓ Ask me about anything related to ML, Cyber security, MERN stack, and related technologies

 - ⚡ Fun fact: I'm a huge fan of Sydney Sheldon and Haruki Murakami writing works.